igraph/pydoctor/README.rst

 * Fix bug that would result in duplicated "Cannot find link target" warnings when the types under a docstring *Attributes* section failed to resolved.
+* Introduce --intersphinx-file option: Use local Sphinx objects inventory file to generate links to external documentation.
+If the optional base URL is provided, the links will be made relative to this base URL.
+Can be repeated.
+Format is *PATH_TO_OBJECTS.INV[::BASE_URL]*.

 pydoctor 25.4.0
 ^^^^^^^^^^^^^^^